old-xebis/infrastructure-template/README.md

 - On `main` branch commit runs **staging** environment deploy
 - On *pre-release* tag runs **testing/_tag_** environment deploy with 1 week or manual destruction
 - On _non-_`main` branch commit under certain conditions runs **development/_branch_** environment deploy with 1 day or manual destruction:
-  - It runs when the environment already exists or existed in the past (when Terraform backend returns HTTP 200 for the environment state file)
+  - It runs when the environment already exists or existed in the past (when Terraform backend returns HTTP status code `200 OK` for the environment state file)
-  - It runs when the pipeline is run by the pipelines API, GitLab ChatOps, created by using trigger token, created by using **Run pipeline** button in the GitLab UI, or created by using the GitLab WebIDE
+  - It runs when the pipeline is run by the *pipelines API*, *GitLab ChatOps*, created by using *trigger token*, created by using **Run pipeline** *button in the GitLab UI*, or created by using the *GitLab WebIDE*
+  - It runs when the pipeline is by a *`git push` event* or is *scheduled pipeline*, but only if there's present the environment variable `ENV_CREATE` or `CREATE_ENV`
   - It doesn't run when the environment variable `ENV_SKIP` or `SKIP_ENV` is present, or commit message contains `[env skip]` or `[skip env]`, using any capitalization

 Manually managed environments: